 Consider the following factors when comparing debt relief companies:

 - Costs.
-Debt relief companies often charge a fee that’s either a percentage of the total amount of debt you have or the amount they’re able to reduce your debt.
-Most credit counseling services should be free.
+Debt relief companies often charge a fee that’s either a percentage of the total amount of debt you have or the amount they’re able to reduce your debt by.
+Most credit counseling services are free.

 - Accreditation.
-Most legit debt relief companies are accredited with either then American Fair Credit Council (AFCC), the International Association of Professional Debt Arbitrators (IAPDA) or the Better Business Bureau (BBB).
-The Justice Department also lists credit counseling services it approves on its website.
+Most legit debt relief companies are accredited with either the American Fair Credit Council (AFCC), the International Association of Professional Debt Arbitrators (IAPDA) or the Better Business Bureau (BBB).

 I signed up.
 Now what?

-5 ways you can make debt relief worth it
+5 ways you can make debt relief a smart choice

 - Avoid taking on more debt.
 It might be difficult to avoid spending if you’re enrolled in a debt relief program, but many companies require you to close your accounts.

 - Continue paying your creditors.
-If you have the means, continuing to make at least your minimum payments to keep interest and late fees from piling up and to keep harassing calls from collection agencies or potential lawsuits at bay.
+If you have the means, continue to make at least the minimum payments.
+This will keep interest and late fees from piling up, as well as harassing calls from collection agencies and potential lawsuits at bay.

 - Make sure everything adds up correctly.
 Do your fees match up with your original agreement?
 If you see anything out of the ordinary, call your debt relief company.
 If the numbers don’t add up, you may need to re-evaulate your company and find a different solution.

 - Take advantage of free resources.
 Credit counseling agencies and other debt relief companies often provide tools to help you stick to a budget or rebuild your credit score.
-Use them to more quickly get back on track.
+Use them to get back on track faster.

 - The avalanche method.
 Pay off your debts by tackling the ones with highest interest first.
-If you don’t know what your highest-interest debt is, it’s usually the one whose full balance is due soonest.
-You could end up saving a lot of money — especially on shorter-term loans that build up fast if you don’t pay them off.
+You could end up saving a lot of money — especially on short-term loans where interest builds up fast if you don’t pay them off.

 - The snowball method.
 Get quick wins by clearing your smallest debts first.
 The advantage is that smaller loans won’t get a chance to grow into bigger, unmanageable loans.
 But it could cost more than the avalanche method in the long run.

 If you have the stomach for difficult conversations, you might want to take up negotiating your debt on your own.
-To do this, call up the people you owe money to, tell them that you cannot pay your balance in the time you have and then ask for better repayment terms or even a reduction on what you owe.
-It can be a difficult conversation, but stay strong and keep asking until you get them to agree to something you can afford.
+To do this, call up the people you owe money to, tell them you can’t pay your balance in the time you have and then ask for better repayment terms or even a reduction on what you owe.

 If you’re unable to renegotiate your debt, you may have to declare bankruptcy.
-If you are going to do this, hire a lawyer to help you out in the process, and know that your credit and ability to borrow will be affected for many years.
+If you’re going to do this, hire a lawyer to help you out with the process.
+And know that your credit and ability to borrow will be affected for many years.